 - The first time we see Stephen let out a full-bellied laugh (or his equivalent, anyway; it's described as a dry, creaking sound) is when Jack informs him that he intends to preach a sermon to the crew at the next Sunday divine service.

 - Jack's opinion on Odysseus.
 "Twenty years to sail less than a hundred miles?
 He was no kind of seaman."

-- Another one from Post Captain, "Jacques Aubrey"'s fake French identity papers, which are pure Refuge in Audacity.
+- Another one from Post Captain, "Jacques Aubrey"'s fake French identity papers.
 "Born 1 April 1066 at Bedlam, London.
 Father's profession, monk: mother's, nun.
 Mother's maiden name, Borgia, Lucrece."
 Sadly, the speaker gets cut off before he can get to "Etienne Maturin".

 - While recovering in the mad-house mentioned above, Jack amuses himself by listening to the insane ramblings of his fellow-patients and telling them wild tall tales in return.
 When an American interrogation team comes to question him, their leader is an odd-looking man with an unusual name, so Jack mistakes them for more lunatics, and makes bizarre claims and confesses to outrageous crimes to the point where the interrogators think he is drunk.

 - Most sequences where Stephen has to get onto a ship would most likely involve him falling off a ship in one hilarious way or the other.
 It's a testament to their friendship that Stephen still agrees to volunteer to be Jack's ship surgeon after so many falls.

 Aubrey: Why, you are all wet.
 Surely you did not fall in, like a mere lubber?Maturin: I did not!
 The sea it was that rose. note